Many women experience abdominal cramping before or during their menstrual cycle. Yet, it’s also possible to have post-period cramps.

 These cramps aren’t usually serious.
-However, it’s important that you monitor them, especially if they’re long-lasting.
+However, it’s important that you monitor them, especially if they last long.
 Post-period cramps may be a symptom of an underlying condition.

 Continue reading to learn more about the symptoms, causes, and treatments of secondary dysmenorrhea.